jeffwongqy/resume/README.md

 - Validated model performance using appropriate metrics, such as R-squared and RMSE.
 - Provided recommendations for improving model accuracy and robustness.
 - Documented findings and provided insights into key predictors affecting house prices.

+### **Early Diagnosis of Obesity (RP, Capstone Project)**
+- Proposed a solution to resolve the obesity issue that has reached epidemic proportions globally with at least 2.8 million people dying each year as a result of being overweight or obese.
+- Evaluated the impact of combined data sampling techniques of SMOTE-Tomek and SMOTE-ENN for imbalanced classes.
+- Experimented with several ensemble machine-learning models to determine the most suitable and effective for early diagnosis of obesity.
+- Fine-tuned the hyperparameters using GridSearchCV, RandomSearchCV, and BayesSearch Optimization of the selected machine learning model.
+- Developed an intuitive web app for users to interact with the machine learning application using HTML, CSS, and Python Flask.

 # Skills
 - **Languages:** Python, R, C/C++